 - Locomotion (e.g., walking or using a wheelchair, climbing stairs)

 - Self care (e.g., brushing teeth, dressing, cooking, driving a car, etc.)

 - Communication (e.g., speech problems, difficulty remembering appropriate words, swallowing problems)

 - Control of bowel and bladder function

-The team addresses these problems by providing education to the patient and family.
+The team will work together to assist in improving the patient's skills to return to their prior level of functioning.
 The team also helps the patient to use exercise and training to make the best use of muscles that are recovering.
-Expert medical treatment from the team is meant to simplify the care that is needed so that the patient can return to home, family and work.
+Expert medical treatment from the team is meant to simplify the care that is needed so that the patient can return to home, family, and work.